brassica-collective/handbook/content/brassica/handbook/Howtos/onboarding_process.md

   open: true
 ---

-This document describes the ways in which new participants are 'on-boarded' into the Brassica Collective during this interim stage where we have not established our participation agreements. .
+This document describes the ways in which new participants are 'on-boarded' into the Brassica Collective.
+This is a living document that will need to be updated as our collective practices emerge over time.

 # Context: